TaxFoundation/international-tax-competitiveness-index/README.md

 5. `tax_wedge`

 ### `02_cost_recovery.R`
 This code takes the Oxford Centre for Business Taxation tax database data (and additions to that made by Tax Foundation) to calculate present discounted values for capital allowances for investments in machinery, buildings, and intangibles.
-The main input file is `CBT_tax_database_web_2019_all_ame.csv`.
-Descriptions of the variables in that file can be found in `tax-data-description-17.doc`.
+The main input file is `cost_recovery_data.csv`.
+Descriptions of the variables in that file can be found in `oxford_cbt_tax_database_data_description.md`.
 Both the input file and the description of the variables can be found in /source-data.
-The output from `allowances_ame_OECD_2019.r` is the data for the following variables:
+The output from `02_cost_recovery.R` is the data for the following variables:
 1. `machines_cost_recovery`
 2. `buildings_cost_recovery`
 3. `buildings_cost_recovery`